How Auto Tariffs Are Driving Up Car Insurance Costs in 2026

 Cons

-• Import-heavy and EV vehicles face significantly higher claim costs
+• Import-heavy vehicles and EVs with foreign parts face significantly higher claim costs

 Smart Savings Made Simple!